August 22, 2021

 but has intrigued her colleague Beth Wynstra, who teaches courses in American Drama, Acting, Modernism, and Rhetoric at Babson.

-Now they are teaming up to present a community-based theater project, culminating with a live production “at the Ruin,” in conjunction with the Smithsonian exhibition “Crossroads: Change in Rural America” in 2021.
+Now they are teaming up to present a community-based theater project, culminating with live performances “at the Ruin.”
 The project will be produced and overseen by The Volland Store.

-- Theater at the Ruin will begin in Spring 2021 with interviews with individuals who live in the greater Alma community as well as those who visit the Smithsonian exhibition at The Volland Store.
+- Theater at the Ruin will begin in August 2021 with interviews with individuals who live in Wabaunsee County.
 Beth Wynstra, the project’s director, and Mary Pinard, the project’s playwright, will conduct the interviews with a goal of speaking to a wide, cross-section of individuals who come from a variety of generations and experiences.

-- Beth will audition actors in Spring 2021.
+- Beth will audition actors in person and via Zoom in Spring 2022.

 - Information on Story-collecting and auditions.